OnkarRuikar/bt-macro-remote/README.md

 ### Optional components

 1. [Bluetooth dongle](https://www.amazon.com/Avantree-Bluetooth-Computer-Wireless-Headphones/dp/B08GM1MV6B).
-If your PC doesn't have bluetooth on motherboard.
+If your PC doesn't have Bluetooth on motherboard.
 2. [USB to type-c power cable with button](https://www.amazon.com/VEGET-Raspberry-Switch-Arduino-Devices%EF%BC%883-Pack%EF%BC%89/dp/B07VSC1X2Y).
 This is to power the device afterwords using PC or smartphone charger.
 Make sure to buy higher wattage charging cable e.g. 10-15 watt.
 3. If you wish to make things concise and more permanent then you'll have to solder the components.
 Then you'll need [25 watt soldering kit](https://www.amazon.com/Soldering-Interchangeable-Adjustable-Temperature-Enthusiast/dp/B087767KNW).